bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 ----------------

-Note that Bokeh plots created using the |bokeh.plotting| interface come with a default set of tools, and default visual styles.
+Note that Bokeh plots created using the |bokeh.plotting| interface come with a default set of tools and default visual styles.
 See :ref:`userguide_styling` for information about how to customize the visual style of plots, and :ref:`userguide_tools` for information about changing or specifying tools.